Whitney White: Early life and education

 Whitney White grew up in Chicago, Illinois.
-She has an MFA in acting from Brown University - Trinity Rep and a BA in political science with a certificate in musical theater from Northwestern University.
+She attended Northwestern University, where she took theater classes, receiving a BA in political science and a certificate in musical theater.
+While working as an intern on Barack Obama's 2008 presidential campaign, White realized she wanted to pursue the arts.
+She received a MFA in acting in 2015 from Brown University through their partnership with Trinity Repertory Company.

 During White's first year of MFA at Brown University/Trinity Rep, all actor program students had to take one directing class.
 She received her first opportunity to direct during this class (an adaptation she wrote of Hedda Gabler by Henrik Ibsen), and she felt that all of her skills were being put to use and "that my brain was quiet and focused".